What is Debate Writing?

 Check out this video to learn more!

-When presenting your own arguments in a debate, it's essential to be concise, focused, and persuasive.
+When writing your arguments for a debate, it's essential to be concise, focused, and persuasive.
 Here are some tips for effectively presenting your arguments:

 - State your main points clearly: Begin by clearly stating your main points or arguments.
 Make sure your audience understands the key ideas you will be discussing.